robaone/source-pub/docs/technical_plans/0001-practical-email-management/practical-email-management.md

 - Apps Script: A cloud-based JavaScript plantform.
 More details can be found at https://developers.google.com/apps-script/
 - clasp: Command line tools to enable local development of Apps Script projects: More details can be found at https://github.com/google/clasp
 - GMail: A cloud based email service.
 More details can be found at https://www.google.com/gmail/about/
+- Google Sheets: A cloud based spreadsheet.
+More details can be found at https://www.google.com/intl/en-GB/sheets/about/

 ## Technical Risks / Assumptions